zouyuxin/academic-kickstart/content/home/about.md

 # List your academic interests.
 [interests]
   interests = [
-    "Application of statistical method in human genomics", "Statistical Method using summary statistics"
+    "Application of Statistical Method in Human Genomics", "Statistical Method using Summary Statistics"
   ]

 # List your qualifications (such as academic degrees).